PR4NJAL/portfolioWebsite/README.md

 But also I have to check the color scheme

 So far some cool resources I have used a W3School, ofcourse MDN and finally GFG websites (In decreasing order of usage)

+I have also created a AI dev branch that can be merged into the development branch, and later the developement branch will be mergered into the main branch.

+I do want to end up writing some tests, make a CI/CD pipeline, and start working on the backend

+I am still confused how should I handle the form submission????